the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

   refers to a human readable description.
 Examples for one region/name would be something like 'label: RM-TCpol_R' / 'name: right temporal polar cortex'.
   Ideally, a reference to the original atlas/template should be provided as well.
-Notice that the correspondance between integrers values in the parcellation mask and anatomical/human readable labels should be provided if they are not specified in the volume file.
+Notice that the correspondence between integers values in the parcellation mask and anatomical/human readable labels should be provided if they are not specified in the volume file.